 In autoimmune hepatitis, especially in young women, manifestations may involve virtually any body system and can include acne, amenorrhea, arthralgia, ulcerative colitis, pulmonary fibrosis, thyroiditis, nephritis, and hemolytic anemia.

-(See also the American Association for the Study of Liver Disease’s practice guideline Diagnosis, Management, and Treatment of Hepatitis C and the U.S. Preventive Services Task Force’s clinical guideline Screening for Hepatitis C in Adults.)
+(See also the practice guideline Hepatitis C Guidance 2019 Update: American Association for the Study of Liver Disease–Infectious Diseases Society of America Recommendations for Testing, Managing, and Treating Hepatitis C Virus Infection and the U.S. Preventive Services Task Force’s clinical guideline Hepatitis C Virus Infection in Adolescents and Adults: Screening.)

-In addition, to identify asymptomatic patients, the Centers for Disease Control and Prevention (CDC) recommends testing all people born between 1945 and 1965 once for hepatitis C.
+In addition, to identify asymptomatic patients, the Centers for Disease Control (CDC) recommends testing of all adults ≥ 18 years at least once for hepatitis C.

-Liver function tests are needed if not previously done and include serum ALT, AST, alkaline phosphatase, and bilirubin.
+Liver tests are needed if not previously done and include serum alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase, and bilirubin.

 Bilirubin is usually normal unless the disease is severe or advanced.

-If laboratory results are compatible with hepatitis, viral serologic tests are done to exclude HBV and HCV (see Table: Hepatitis B Serology*and Hepatitis C Serology).
+If laboratory results are compatible with hepatitis, viral serologic tests are done to exclude HBV and HCV (see tables Hepatitis B Serology Hepatitis B Serology* and Hepatitis C Serology Hepatitis C Serology ).
 Unless these tests indicate viral etiology, further testing is required.